protontypes/open-sustainable-technology/README.md

 - [galpynostatic](https://github.com/fernandezfran/galpynostatic) - A Python/C++ package with physics-based models to predict optimal conditions for fast-charging lithium-ion batteries.
 - [bms-c1](https://github.com/LibreSolar/bms-c1) - A flexible Open Source Battery Management System (BMS) suitable for various applications.
 - [Battery-Emulator](https://github.com/dalathegreat/Battery-Emulator) - This software enables EV battery packs to be used for stationary storage in combination with solar inverters.
+- [BLAST-Lite](https://github.com/NREL/BLAST-Lite) - Battery Lifetime Analysis and Simulation Toolsuite provides a library of battery lifetime and degradation models for various commercial lithium-ion batteries from recent years.

 ### Hydrogen
 - [OPEM](https://github.com/ECSIM/opem) - A modeling tool for evaluating the performance of proton exchange membrane fuel cells.